vechain/vechain-docs/developer-resources/built-in-contracts.md

 ### staker.sol <a href="#staker-sol" id="staker-sol"></a>

 [staker.sol](https://github.com/vechain/thor/blob/master/builtin/gen/staker.sol) is related to the delegated proof of stake (dPoS) consensus mechanism.
 The Staker contract manages a list of validators that are responsible for packing transactions into a block.
-This contract replaces [#authority-sol-1](built-in-contracts.md#authority-sol-1 "mention") after the hayabusa fork and transition period.
+This contract replaces `authority.sol` after the hayabusa fork and transition period.
 The contract also allows adding delegations.
 For more information please refer to the [relevant VIP](https://github.com/vechain/VIPs/blob/master/vips/VIP-253.md)

 **Address** :0x00000000000000000000000000005374616b6572